Cyrtophora citricola: Reproduction

 C. citricola is active from the middle of summer to the beginning of fall and adults mate between June and September.
 Adult male spiders look for females.
 These spiders exhibit sexual cannibalism at high rates.
 Female spiders will often eat males after mating.
 Females cannibalize males after most successful copulations, up to 100% of the time.
 Spider age and feeding state have no effect on whether the male will be cannibalized.
 This sexual cannibalism encourages males to be choosy when picking a female mate.
 Males prefer to mate younger, well-fed, and virgin females.
 Females are not as choosy in their male mates, but may prefer well-fed and older males.
 About 50% of females re-mate within ten days after their first copulation.
 Sexual cannibalism forces monogamy on the male spiders.

 The female begins the mating process.
-Females traditionally approach the male until they are 1cm from the male.
+Females traditionally approach the male until they are 1 cm from the male.
 At this point, the male advances quickly towards the female and tries to insert his pedipalp.
 If successful, copulation begins and lasts for a few seconds.
 This is the stage at which copulation most often fails.

 Unlike other cannibalizing spiders, the male C. citricola does not somersault into the female's chelicerae.
 The female bends her cephalothorax and orients herself to attack the male's abdomen while the pedipalp is in the female.
 The male is eaten and the pedipalp is detached from the female.